Table of Contents

 Refer to the respective application documentation for more information on telemetry.

-Stabilizer supports livestream capabilities for streaming real-time data over UDP.
-The livestream is intended to be a high-bandwidth mechanism to transfer large amounts of data from Stabilizer to a host computer for further analysis.
+Stabilizer supports streaming real-time data over UDP.
+The stream is intended to be a high-bandwidth mechanism to transfer large amounts of data from Stabilizer to a host computer for further analysis.

 Refer to the the respective application documentation for more information.